Circle the Wagons and Check it Out

 The first incorporated copper mine in America was on the western side of this Talcott Range.
 The mine subsequently became Newgate Prison, a Revolutionary War jail and the first state prison in the United States (1790).

 And wouldn’t it be great if the DANG PLACE WEREN’T CLOSED AND FALLING APART SINCE BEFORE I STARTED CTMQ IN 2006?!
+And it’s sure nice that Newgate finally reopened in the summer of 2018!

 The showpiece of this museum is undeniably a regal yellow carriage.
 This is the Old Concord Coach, and it’s beautiful.
-The following is from the society’s facebook page:
+The following is from the society’s Facebook page:

 In 2008, the Society funded restoration of an 1847 Concord stagecoach, one of the oldest Concord coaches in the United States.
 It was built by the Abbott Company in Concord, New Hampshire around 1847.
 The coach was purchased at auction in 1918 by Almon Phelps of East Granby, who owned Old Newgate Prison at that time, and who used it as a historical prop.
 It was given to the Suffield Historical Society in 1964, who eventually gave it to the East Granby Historical Society in 1996.
 The restoration was performed by Hansen Wheel and Wagon Co. of Letcher, South Dakota.
 It was returned to East Granby in December 2008 and is now proudly displayed, in renewed 19th century splendor, at its home in the Historical Society barn.